 Figure 5 – Use case: MG connected to multiple, different TLS domains

-{Editor’s note (2013-01): there was a discussion concerning the relation between "TLS domain" and "IP address realm" (see H.248.41).
-For instance, would it be possible in identifying a requirement of a 1:1 relationship or not?

-This question is related to the question how the MGC could indicate a TLS domain profile to the MG, e.g., via

-TLS domain profile identifier?; or

-individual indication of TLS domain profile parameters?; or

-indirectly via H.248.41 indication?

-Present status of H.248.TLS (2013-01): is based on (2), primarily because the TLS domain profile concept is not yet mature (see examples TLS domain profles in H.248.TLS), and due to the open question concerning above relation with H.248.41.

-Contributions are solicited.}
+It should be noted that there could be, but there must not be necessarily a one-to-one relationship between an "IP address realm" [b-ITU-T H.248.37] and a "TLS domain".
+For instance, a particular access network domain may support IPv4 and IPv6 terminals, but represent just a single TLS domain ("same TLS security support, independent from IP version").

 R-8.1/1: The MGC is required to provide the TLS domain towards the MG upon creation of a TLS endpoint, under the condition of multiple TLS domains connected to the MG.

 R-8.1/2: The MGC is not required to provide TLS domain related information to the MG, under the condition that just a single TLS domain would be served.